 A hauntingly sparse simple electric arrangement of “Bittersweet Motel” debuted on 7/21/98 in Phoenix, swirling out of the “Ring of Fire” ambiance between “Simple” and “Weekapaug.”
 Since then it has appeared sporadically, often as part of a multiple song encore (e.g. 7/29/98, 8/2/98, 12/16/99).

 One of the more interesting versions of “Bittersweet Motel” was the acoustic rendition at the ‘E’ Center (11/2/98).
-This performance included a closing “Free Bird” jam and was dedicated to the people at the Dead Goat Saloon.
-Apparently, the previous evening, Trey and Mike had played an open mic night at a small Salt Lake City bar.
+This performance included a closing “Free Bird” jam and was dedicated to the people at the now-defunct Dead Goat Saloon.
+The previous evening Trey and Mike had played an open mic night at the small Salt Lake City bar.
 After playing a couple of songs Trey said they began inviting the other patrons and staff of the saloon to sit in with them.
 This free-for-all culminated with the only other acoustic version of “Bittersweet Motel” to date.
 However, unlike the ‘E’ Center version, everyone in the room at the Dead Goat was up on stage jamming along.

 After reading the song history I feel that you are leaving out the most important part, which is that the Bitersweet Motel actally existed!

 Off of I-79, half way between Erie and Pittsburgh, duh, there used to be an old, single story, white, broken down building of the same name.
 You can see a lot of these rotting around the mid-west.
 This was before big modern day hotels were built up all over.
 I don't know if it's still there, I've lived in Ohio since 1975 and have actually driven by it a couple of times in my life on family trips to Pennsylvania and so on.
 The last time was between the Star Lake and Vernon Downs shows in August of 1998.